Go there instead of ignoring - how previously unreached target groups can be reached with STEM offers

 Continue to Part 3 – Outreach STEM education in practice

-If you have any questions about the topic or the offers in the field of outreach MINT education/zdi-BSO-MINT-Lab, please contact:
+If you have any questions about the topic or the offers in the area of outreach MINT education/zdi-BSO-MINT-Lab, please contact:

 Consultation: